Acronis gets personal, launches backup service in ANZ

-Acronis has launched its Acronis Backup Service and its new software-defined storage data centre for the ANZ region.
+Acronis has launched its Acronis Backup Service and its new software-defined storage data center for the ANZ region.

 Acronis Backup Service is the vendor’s new dual local and cloud backup service with bare metal recovery to any destination or system in the event of a disaster.